SOS2402 – Family, gender equality and the welfare state

 Resitting an exam

-As of spring semester 2017, the examination model for this course was changed.
-Students who wish to resit the exam, must complete both the individual, written assignment and school exam anew.
+As of spring semester 2019, the examination model for this course was changed.
+Students who wish to resit the exam, must complete the new examination model.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.